resulumit/representations/content/authors/lucy/_index.md

 ---

-Lucy Kinski is a post-doctoral researcher and lecturer at the Heinrich Heine University Düsseldorf, and a fellow at the Düsseldorf Party Research Institute, Germany.
+Lucy Kinski is a post-doctoral researcher and lecturer at Salzburg Center for European Union Studies, Universität Salzburg, Austria.